 This transition is often very gradual, with many phases and with various, daunting tribulations and losses along the way — like an impossible obstacle course.
 Despite the commonly seen assortment of symptoms and challenges, there’s neither an official recognition of this clinical issue nor is this topic adequately covered in mental health training programs.
-This unique population is neither getting the full attention it deserves nor the help it needs by both academia in general and by the mental health field in particular.
+This unique population is neither getting the full attention it deserves nor the help it needs both by academia in general and by the mental health field in particular.

 As of today, most of the increased awareness witnessed in recent years, and the majority of advances made in understanding and helping this population, has — and continues to — come from academics and mental health professionals who personally went through this lived experience.